COVID-19 vaccines at VA

-The Food and Drug Administration (FDA) has authorized the first COVID-19 vaccine.
-We’ll have a limited amount of this vaccine to start.
+The Food and Drug Administration (FDA) has authorized the first 2 COVID-19 vaccines.
+We currently have a limited amount of these vaccines.

 We’ve worked with the CDC and other federal partners to develop a phased plan.
 Our goal is to do the most good for the most people during this time.

 - VA health care personnel.
-Vaccinating our high-risk VA health care personnel helps us continue providing care for Veterans.
+Vaccinating our VA health care personnel helps us continue to provide care for Veterans.

-We based this plan on these criteria from CDC guidelines:
+We based our phased COVID-19 vaccine plan on these criteria from CDC guidelines:

 - Risk of becoming infected with the virus